TCP-Lab/bioTEA/README.md

 ## Usage
 The publication provides an overview of the tool and its usage.
 It is a good place to start.
 For more information on the various commands, read [the wiki](https://github.com/CMA-Lab/bioTEA/wiki).

-If you run into problems, read [the FAQ page on the wiki](https://github.com/CMA-Lab/bioTEA/wiki/Frequently-Asked-Questions).
+If you run into problems using the BioTEA CLI, read [the FAQ page on the wiki](https://github.com/CMA-Lab/bioTEA/wiki/Frequently-Asked-Questions).
 If you still cannot solve the issue, [file a bug report](https://github.com/CMA-Lab/bioTEA/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D+), detailing as much as you can your problem, including the versions of bioTEA, Python interpreter, Docker engine and your OS.

+If you think that the issue is coming from the docker container (i.e. the Docker container is correctly launched but the analysis fails), you can [create an issue in the bioTEA-box repository](https://github.com/CMA-Lab/bioTEA-box/issues/new).

 ## Contributing
 To learn how you can contribute to the tool, [read the CONTRIBUTING guide](https://github.com/CMA-Lab/bioTEA/blob/main/CONTRIBUTING.md).